 A sports league has to be valuable to two parties: those who own it and those who take part.
 Money is made from "media rights and consumer products" as ActiBlizz put it, plus sponsorships and in-game merchandise.
 The plan for splitting it between big blue and the teams is that, once marketing and production costs have been taken off, it'll be even.

 On top of this the teams will have their own revenue streams, especially as the system develops.
-"The more traditional areas like ticket sales and concessions and local sponsorships and local merch sales" said Spencer Neumann in the Q2 earnings call, "but they'll also have more unique opportunities such as the ability to host certain nonprofessional Overwatch matches."
+"The more traditional areas like ticket sales and concessions and local sponsorships and local merch sales" said Spencer Neumann in a Q2 2017 earnings call, "but they'll also have more unique opportunities such as the ability to host certain nonprofessional Overwatch matches."
 This was elaborated on in a blogpost on the Overwatch League site.

 Regular broadcasts, plus a “primetime game”